Latino, minority voters helped drive Democrats' gains in U.S. House, experts say

-AUSTIN, Texas — Latinos and other minorities voted heavily for Democratic candidates helping to drive the party’s capture of the U.S. House, experts said Wednesday.
+AUSTIN, Texas — Latinos and other minorities voted heavily for Democratic candidates, helping to drive the party’s capture of the U.S. House in this year's midterm elections, experts said Wednesday.

 Democrats will take control of the House when the next congressional session begins in January after picking up more than the 23 seats needed to reclaim the majority.